neoforged/.github/primers/1.21.4/index.md

     - `ClientItem` - The base item that represents the model definition in `assets/<modid>/items`.
     - `CompositeModel` - Overlays multiple models together.
     - `ConditionalItemModel` - A model that shows a different model based on a boolean.
+    - `EmptyModel` - A model that renders nothing.
     - `ItemModel` - The base item model that updates the stack render state as necessary.
     - `ItemModelResolver` - The resolver that updates the stack render state.
     - `ItemModels` - Contains all potential item models for a `ClientItem`.